Arthritis and Osteoporosis

 All funds raised go to support arthritis research and the provision of information and support services for people affected by arthritis, osteoporosis and related conditions, including quality training and education programs, community based healthy lifestyle and self-management programs.

-The Arthritis Foundation of Victoria, generally known as Arthritis Victoria, was established in 1968 through the foresight and dedication of people with a vision to meet the needs of those living with arthritis.
+MOVE formally known as the Arthritis Foundation of Victoria, was established in 1968 through the foresight and dedication of people with a vision to meet the needs of those living with arthritis.
 This effort was joined in 1992 with the establishment of Osteoporosis Victoria.

 The self help philosophy of the organisation has developed into a strong tradition of consumer focused policy and services, actively supported by people with musculoskeletal conditions, members, volunteers and the medical, disability and allied helath professions and researchers.